jianxigao/NuRsE/figure4/README_figure4.txt

 =======================================================================
-Folder Figure4_plot ---> Run Figure4_bd.m and Figure4_ce.m
+Folder Figure6SI_plot ---> Run plot_power_IEEE14.m, plot_power_IEEE30.m, plot_power_IEEE57.m, plot_power_IEEE118.m
 =======================================================================

-Using folder Figure4_plot, one can produce all the figures in Figure 4 and SI about power grid on real networks by the data we simulated and saved.
+Using folder Figure6SI_plot, one can produce all the figures in SI about power grid by the data we simulated and saved.

 =======================================================================
-Folder Figure4_produce ---> Run Produce_Figure4.m
+Folder Figure6SI_produce ---> Run Produce_Figure6SI.m
 =======================================================================

-Using folder Figure4_produce, one can produce all the figures in Figure 4 and SI about power grid on real by running the code.
+Using folder Figure4_produce, one can produce all the figures in SI about power grid by running the code.